artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 = 0.5 =
 * Update code to be 100% compatible with the latest version of WooCommerce. **Note: Not compatible with WooCommerce versions earlier than 2.1.0.**
 = 0.4 =
-* Added new option that hides other shippings when it´s available.
+* Added new option that hides other shippings when it's available.
 * Fixed bug caused by no group set.
 = 0.3 =
 * New feature to clean database with uninstallation.